 Image Source: Thewindowsclub.com

-This is why its modification, backup and clean-up might be a very crucial and in the same time tricky process.
-In this article we aim to show you the simplest way to revert the default permissions in your Windows Registries and stop all after-effects caused by unwanted applications or malware.
+This is why its modification, backup, and clean-up might be a very crucial and at the same time tricky process.
+In this article, we aim to show you the simplest way to revert the default permissions in your Windows Registries and stop all after-effects caused by unwanted applications or malware.

 What Is Windows Registry Editor and How Does It Work